- Solid operational performance in all our businesses

 Exceptional items and certain re-measurements

 Ayman Asfari, Petrofac’s Group Chief Executive, commented:

-“Petrofac has reported good results that reflect solid execution and excellent progress delivering our strategy.
+“Our results for 2019 reflect solid operational performance across the business and good progress delivering our strategy.

 Engineering & Construction (E&C)

-- Revenue of US$4.1 billion, down 15% primarily due to project phasing
+- Revenue of US$4.5 billion, down 5% due to project phasing

 Engineering & Production Services (EPS)